AndreGM/webhookinspector/README.md

 # Webhook Inspector

-A full-stack application for inspecting and debugging webhooks.
-This tool allows you to capture, store, and analyze incoming webhook requests with detailed information about headers, body, and metadata.
+A full-stack application for inspecting and debugging webhooks in real-time.
+This tool provides a clean, modern interface to capture, store, and analyze incoming webhook requests with detailed information about headers, body, query parameters, and metadata.

 ## 🏗️ Project Structure